Cross-Country Ski Trail Conditions in Lutsen and Tofte

 Cascade River State Park trails are consistent with the North Shore topography; cliffs intermixed with forest land.
 All types of wildlife can be seen along the trail.
 Ski trails range from easy to difficult.
 One loop is available for the less experienced skier.
 Trails connect to…

-Ski passes are available outside the park office daily during the ski season.
-Otherwise, the park office is open and ski passes can be purchased on Saturdays and Sundays from 9:00 a.m. to 3:00 p.m.
+- Ski Pass Requirements: Skiers are required to have a Minnesota Ski Pass.
+They may be purchased online or in-person at most gas stations.
+The park office is open and ski passes can be purchased on Saturdays and Sundays from 9:00 a.m. to 3:00 p.m

 -